This page explains freezing corn, either on the cob or sweet corn kernels. Also learn how to make a cream style corn.

 While the corn is being husked, start boiling water.
 Either in a large stockpot or your blancher.
 I find a large stock pot works well for me.
 Blanch your corn 3-5 cobs at a time, depending on the size of the corn and the size of your pot.

 the cobs in boiling water for 5-6 minutes depending on the size of the

 Start counting your time as soon as the cobs enter the water.
 Do not wait for the water to come to a boil again.
 Remove cobs with tongs.
 Place immediately into a sink or pot of ice water to cool and stop the cooking process.

 Allow the corn to sit in the water for at least 2 minutes.
 Keep this water cold.
 Add ice if necessary.

 Remove the cobs from the cold water and allow to drain.
-Cut the kernels from the cob.

 Set the cob on end and run your knife

 the whole cob at once.
 Try not to cut into the cob.
 I aim for getting

 I use a large cookie sheet to catch the kernels; a large flat dish like a cake pan would also work.